 - 3. The Contractor shall provide written notification to the Director of the Office of Federal Contract Compliance Programs within 10 working days of award of any construction subcontract in excess of \$10,000 at any tier for construction work under the contract resulting from this solicitation.
-The notification shall list the name, address and telephone number of the subcontractor, employer identification number, estimated dollar amount of the subcontract; estimated starting and completion dates of the subcontract; and the geographical area in which the contract is to be performed. - 4.
+The notification shall list the name, address and telephone number of the subcontractor, employer identification number, estimated dollar amount of the subcontract; and the geographical area in which the contract is to be performed. - 4.
 As used in this Notice and in the contract resulting from this solicitation, the "covered area" is (insert description of the geographical areas where the contract is to be performed giving the state, county, and city, if any).
 The "covered area is the SMSA County or Counties or Non-SMSA County or Counties in which the contract work is performed.